New mums: your body in the first week after birth

 It happens because of changing hormone levels in your body.
 Hair loss isn’t caused by breastfeeding, so weaning your baby won’t help.

 You might have stretch marks on your tummy, hips and breasts during pregnancy.
 After the birth, the marks usually change, fading from a red to a silvery colour and getting smaller.
-Some women try to reduce stretch marks with laser therapy and retinol creams.

 Your relationship in the early months of parenthood